TRIQS/triqs/doc/about.rst

 Authors & contributors
 =========================

-The TRIQS library is currrently developed by O. Parcollet (IPhT, CEA-Saclay) and M. Ferrero (CPHT, Ecole Polytechique).
+The TRIQS library has been developed and is currently maintained by :

+ O. Parcollet (IPhT, CEA-Saclay) and M. Ferrero (CPHT, Ecole Polytechique).

 It is supported by ERC under Grant Number XXX.